mathur-nikita/Credit_Risk_Analysis/README.md

 Given that the formula for calculating F1 scores is F1 = 2(Precision * Sensitivity)/(Precision + Sensitivity), these are the following calculations:

-Naive Random Oversampling
+Naive Random Oversampling:
 0.01972222222
 0.75

-SMOTE Oversampling
+SMOTE Oversampling:
 0.0196875
 0.81656804733

-Undersampling (Cluster Centroids)
+Undersampling (Cluster Centroids):
 0.01971428571
 0.57142857142

-Combination (Over and Under) Sampling (SMOTEENN) 0.01972602739
+Combination (Over and Under) Sampling (SMOTEENN):
+0.01972602739
 0.72611464968

-Balanced Random Forest Classifier
+Balanced Random Forest Classifier:
 0.05753424657
 0.93048128342

-Easy Ensemble AdaBoost Classifier
+Easy Ensemble AdaBoost Classifier:
 0.16396039604
 0.96907216494

-Given these calculations,
+Given these calculations, the best forming model is the Easy Ensemble AdaBoost Classifier with a score of 0.96907216494, while the worst forming model is Cluster Centroid with a score of 0.57142857142.